LUTZ BUSINESS INSIGHTS

 ABOUT THE AUTHOR

-MIKE PERRY + CLIENT ACCOUNTING SERVICES DIRECTOR
+MIKE PERRY + CLIENT ADVISORY SERVICES DIRECTOR

-Mike Perry is a Client Accounting Services Director at Lutz with over 15 years of accounting experience.
+Mike Perry is a Client Advisory Services Director at Lutz with over 15 years of accounting experience.
 He focuses on providing business consulting, software implementation and training, accounting procedure assistance and outsourced accounting replacement consulting for closely held companies.

 AREAS OF FOCUS